 What is equipment interference?

-Equipment interference, also known as computer network exploitation (CNE), allows MI5 to interfere with electronic "equipment".
-This includes computers, computer media (such as CDs or USB sticks) and smartphones for the purpose of obtaining communications or other information.
-Equipment interference encompasses a range of activity, from remote access to computers and other electronic equipment to covertly downloading the contents of a mobile phone or storage media during a search.
+Equipment interference, also known as computer network exploitation, allows MI5 to gather communications or other information by interfering with equipment such as computers, phones and other electronic devices.
+It can range from remotely accessing computers and other electronic equipment to covertly downloading the contents of a mobile phone or storage media during a search.

-Where necessary and proportionate, MI5 needs to be able to access communications or other information held on computers or other equipment in order to gain valuable intelligence in national security investigations.
-Equipment interference plays an important role in making up for the loss of intelligence that may no longer be obtained through other techniques, such as interception, as a result of sophisticated encryption.
-It can sometimes be the only method by which we can acquire the data.
+MI5 sometimes needs communications or information held on computers or other equipment in order to gain valuable intelligence in national security investigations.
+It can sometimes be the only method by which we can acquire the data but is only ever used where it is necessary and proportionate.

 What is the legal framework governing equipment interference?